Circumvesuviana trains linking Naples, Pompeii and Sorrento

-Porta Nolana Station is not in the centre of Naples near anywhere visitors want to go and is a very short distance on the train to the next stop, the main station for Naples Central Station.
+Porta Nolana Station is not in the centre of Naples anywhere near where visitors want to go and is a short distance on the train to the next stop, the main station for Naples Central Station.

 There are frequent city buses from outside Porta Nolana Station to the city centre and the port area.